pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-get.md

 : The ID of the solution.
 Specify either `id` or `name` but not both.

 `-n, --name [name]`
-: The name of the solution.
+: The unique name of the solution, not the friendly name.
 Specify either `id` or `name` but not both.

 `-a, --asAdmin`
 : Run the command as admin for environments you do not have explicitly assigned permissions to.